chijie1998/ICM42688-ArduinoLibrary/README.md

 ### Kalman Filter
 Modify Kalman Filter from [Osoyoo](https://github.com/osoyoo/Osoyoo-development-kits/tree/master/OSOYOO%202WD%20Balance%20Car%20Robot) to be compatible with this library to obtain tilted angle from IMU data.

+### Installation
+1. Download Arduino IDE and Teensyduino following this [official guide](https://www.pjrc.com/teensy/td_download.html).
+If you are not using teensy you may ignore this, you only need the arduino IDE.

+2. Find your Arduino folder usually located at Home.
+Download and put the ICM42688 and KalmanFilter folder in Arduino/libraries.

+3. Open Arduino IDE, select Sketch and include libraries.
+You should be able to see and choose ICM42688 and KalmanFilter.

+4. You may follow the guide from [Arduino](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries) too if step 2 and 3 does not work for you.